Competition Prep & Meet Strategy for Track and Field Athletes

 race-day or event-day focus

-understanding of pacing, attempts, or execution
+pacing, attempts, marks, or execution

 emotional control